-A. Morrison was outstanding.
-He brought us logic as to tactics, army organization and things of that sort which were of immense value to us. [d] Q. What was the work like?
+Morrison was outstanding.
+He brought us logic as to tactics, army organization, and things of that sort which was of immense value to us.

+d.
+What was the work like?
 Was it extremely difficult?

-A. The work in one sense was not difficult; in another sense it was extremely difficult.
-The competition was so intense that you might say 95 per cent was not sufficient or at all.
-It had to be 99 or at least a fraction if not perfect because there were so many others who were going to be about the some.
-If you were going to compete you had to be near perfection in the particular subjects and that's what made it so hard.
-However, it was invaluable to me as a matter of training because I learnt a thoroughness which stood me in good stead through all the clamor and push and excitement, lack of time and also during the war-particularly in the preparation for the Meuse-Argonne battle where it was thrown in my lap--the concentration for it--all in the moment--without any previous warning of any kind--where I heretofore was working on the St. Mihiel action.
-But my Leavenworth training stood me in good stead, as to habits of work.
+The work in one sense was not difficult; in another sense it was extremely difficult.
+The competition was so intense that you might say 95 percent wasn't sufficient at all.
+It had to be 99 or at least a fraction, if not perfect, because there were so many others who were going to be about the same.
+If you were going to compete, you had to be near perfection in the particular subjects, and that's what made it so hard.
+However, it was invaluable to me as a matter of training because I learnt a thoroughness which stood me in good stead through all the clamor and push and excitement, lack of time, and also during the war, particularly in the preparation for the Meuse-Argonne battle, where it was thrown in my lap (the concentration for it) all in the moment, without any previous warning of any kind, where I heretofore was working on the St. Mihiel action.
+But my Leavenworth training stood me in good stead as to habits of work.
 And I was able to turn out the things within the time I was limited to.
-The first was the concentration for the Meuse Argonne battle.
-Then later on from about the 12th, of October on, I was moved into the tactical control phases. [e] Q. What did you learn at Leavenworth as a student and instructor?
-A. That's a little bit too much of a question.
+The first was the concentration for the Meuse-Argonne battle.
+Then later on, from about the 12th of October on, I was moved into the tactical control phases.

+e.
+What did you learn at Leavenworth as a student and instructor?

+That's a little bit too much of a question.
 My reading, of course, was very helpful.
-My study of past operations was very helpful.
-And I had learned how to digest them--the coverage of various operations, of course, was immensely valuable.
+My study of past operations was very helpful, and I had learnt how to digest them.
+The coverage of various operations, of course, was immensely valuable.
 My habits of thought were being trained.
-While you might say in one sense you could almost say little.
-I learnt I could use, I learnt, how to learn.
-Right away I began to develop along more stable lines.
-This isn't said in criticism of Leavenworth--it was an outcome of the procedure--Leavenworth itself was learning all the time.
-And its problems were becoming more practical.
-At first there was too--much of a single problem here is the situation, what is your decision?
+While you might say in one sense you could almost say little I learnt I could use, I learnt how to learn.
+Right away [I] began to develop along more stable lines.
+This isn't said in criticism of Leavenworth.
+It was an outcome of the procedure.
+Leavenworth itself was learning all the time, and its problems were becoming more practical.
+At first there was too much of a single problem: here is the situation, what is your decision?
 That ended it.
-Later on it became a series of situations which they called "troop leading," which are very hard to organize on a map and are very hard to manage, but are invaluable in training officers.
+Later on it became a series of situations which they called "troop leading," which are very hard to organize on a map and very hard to manage, but are invaluable in training officers.

 The National Guard camps were immensely valuable to me.
-They were an experimental value, too, because I was able to do things there with a regiment where I couldn't even get command of a company, on a post.
+They were an experimental value, too, because I was able to do things there with a regiment where I wouldn't be able to get command of a company on a post.
 As a matter of fact, after leaving Leavenworth and being an instructor there, I was a lieutenant in the Philippines on a post where I never commanded a company one day for the first six months.
-And yet the captain of the company was a dear friend of mine and had been a student under me at Leavenworth. [f] Q. What did Leavenworth do for the Army?
+Yet the captain of the company was a dear friend of mine and had been a student under me at Leavenworth.

+f.
+What did Leavenworth do for the Army?